mgouzenko/-bms/PROJ2_README.txt

 (3 rows)

 Now, Tania can comfortably pick up the phone and call any one of those services, depending on what needs she has.
+When she does so, she knows that the businesses in the result already have a professional relationship with the building she lives in.

 Second Item: Timestamp Arrays for Car Requests
 ********************************************************************************